frznprograms/trainingwheels/README.md

+Hi there, and welcome to

 # trainingwheels

-Hi there, and welcome to trainingwheels!

 trainingwheels was designed to be a simple, easy to follow, and intuitive package for common machine learning algorithms.